EdgeGallery/installer/ansible_install/README-en.md

 ### 2.3 Download EdgeGallery Offline Package

-All EG offline packages could be found on [Edgegallery Home Page](https://www.edgegallery.org/).
+All EG offline packages could be found on [EdgeGallery Download Page](https://www.edgegallery.org/en/downloaden/).
 Users need to choose the package with exact architecture (x86 or arm64) and EG Mode (edge, controller or all).

 The following guide takes x86 architecture and "all" mode (edge + controller) as the example to introduce